westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ```

 With this method, the main code responsible for issuing and parsing zone reports
-always has access to the `capacity` field of `struct blk_zone`, regardless of
+always has access to the `capacity` field of `struct blk_zone` regardless of
 the kernel version the code is executed on.
-For kernels preceding kernel version
+For kernels before kernel version
 5.9, the zone capacity field will always be equal to 0, meaning that the zone
-capacity should be ignored and the zone size used in place.
-Different coding
-techniques can also be used to always return a zone capacity equal to the zone
-size for kernels lacking support for this field.
+capacity should be ignored and that the zone size should be used in its place.
+Different coding techniques can also be used to always return a zone capacity equal to the zone size for kernels lacking support for this field.

-The command line utility [`blkzone`](../projects/util-linux.md#blkzone), part
-of the *util-linux* project, uses the *BLKREPORTZONE* command to implement its
-*report* function.
-Its code was modified similarly to the above method to allow
-its correct compilation and execution regardless of the version of the kernel
+The command line utility [`blkzone`](../projects/util-linux.md#blkzone), which is part of the *util-linux* project, uses the *BLKREPORTZONE* command to implement its *report* function.
+Its code was modified similarly to the above method to allow its correct compilation and execution regardless of the version of the kernel being used.
-being used.

 ### Resetting a Zone Write Pointer